Cancer Psychology Service

-The Clinical Psycho-Oncology Team provides psychological support for patients receiving care from the Leeds Teaching Hospital NHS Trust Cancer Services.
+The Cancer Psychology Service Team provides psychological support for patients receiving care from the Leeds Teaching Hospital NHS Trust Cancer Services.

 The following psychologists provide input into this service:

 - Dr Jane Clark, Lead Consultant Clinical Psychologist